DHI-GRAS/terracotta-react/packages/terracotta-react/src/hooks/README.md

 ```
 ### Props

-This is a list of specific props that are related mainly to Terracotta.
+List of specific props related mainly to Terracotta.
 The rest of the props passed are the same as for the TileLayer and will be applied to the [TileLayer](https://deck.gl/docs/api-reference/geo-layers/tile-layer).

 #### `url`*
 The terracotta instance url without the ending "/".